akka/akka-management/docs/src/main/paradox/bootstrap.md

 Please note that unlike many solutions that have been proposed by the wider community, this solution does NOT require any additional system like etcd/zookeeper/consul to be run along side the Akka cluster in order to discover the seed-nodes.

-## The Akka DNS Bootstrap
+## Akka Cluster Bootstrap Process explained

-The Akka DNS Bootstrap process is composed of two phases.
+The Akka Cluster Bootstrap process is composed of two phases.
 First, a minimum number of Contact Points (by default at least
 2) need to be gathered.
 Currently it will look for `akka.cluster.bootstrap.contact-point-discovery.service-name` appended with `akka.cluster.bootstrap.contact-point-discovery.service-namespace` (if present) A records in DNS.
 In Kubernetes managed systems these would be available by default and list all `Pods` in a given `Service`.
 Those addresses are then contacted,